The Benefits of having Greenery in your Workplace

 “We can’t stop breathing, but we can do something about the quality of air that we breathe.”

-That’s the focus for 2019’s World Environment Day being hosted by China, where it will urge governments, industry, communities and individuals to come together and explore green technologies, and improve air quality in cities and regions across the world.
+That was the focus for 2019’s World Environment Day hosted by China, which urged governments, industry, communities and individuals to come together and explore green technologies, and improve air quality in cities and regions across the world.

-This Wednesday, June 5th, is World Environment Day and this year’s theme of Air Pollution could not be more relevant to those working in an office.
+This year’s World Environment Day theme of Air Pollution could not be more relevant to those working in an office.
 The UN says that this global day of celebration provides us with an opportunity to expand our knowledge and for individuals, enterprises and communities to responsibly make changes to help preserve and enhance the environment.
 The easiest places where we can begin to make these changes are where we spend most of our time – our work or home.

 There are a number of benefits to adding greenery to a workplace.
 A study by the Nursery and Garden Industry Australia showed significant reductions in stress were recorded where plants were apart of the office environment.
 Plants help us better perceive our surroundings so we feel more comfortable, which in turn reduces stress.
 The report also found that an office with plants can see a 44% reduction in anger or hostility, and a 38% reduction in fatigue in individuals.